FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 inspection of the Ballyvareen sewerage system.
 However, there are further

 investigations to be carried out on the sewer network.
-I confirm that the bond--- 7
+I confirm that the bond
+---
+7

 has been claimed and we are currently in correspondence with the Bank in